Relationships are in crisis with endometriosis! Helping female partners with endometriosis.

 Everyone talks about the number of women suffering from chronic pain and illnesses like endometriosis, but there is also a legion of partners who support them and sacrifice their own life for them.

-I’m one of these men, and I can openly tell you – I experience plenty of emotions, such as loss, grief, guilt, sadness, frustration, anger, loneliness.
+I’m one of these men, and I can openly tell you – I experience plenty of emotions, such as loss, grief, guilt, sadness, frustration, anger, and loneliness.

 I share over a decade of my personal experience to help people understand how men of women with endo feel.
 Endometriosis is a brutal condition that can break even the strongest of relationships.